dof-dss/nicsdru_cybersecurity/README.md

 ### Backup and Migrate
-A site backup has been included in the folder 'backups'.
+Database and public files directory backups have been included in the folder 'backups'.
 This can be imported into your site to allow you to view the site progress.

-To restore this backup after installing the site and importing the config, navigate to Manage > Configuration > Development > Backup and Migrate.
+To restore these backups after installing the site and importing the config, navigate to Manage > Configuration > Development > Backup and Migrate.

-Click on the Restore tab, upload the .tar.gz under 'Upload a Backup File'.
-Choose Restore To Entire Site in the dropdown options and then click Restore now.
+Click on the Restore tab, upload the .mysql.gz under 'Upload a Backup File'.
+Choose Restore To Default Drupal Database in the dropdown options and then click Restore now.

+Then, upload the .tar.gz under 'Upload a Backup File'.
+Choose Restore To Public Files Directory in the dropdown options and then click Restore now.